What is Personal Branding?

 Branding tailored to the sector in which you work or to the job roles you would like to apply to is also a big plus in the eyes of HR teams.

 What does successful personal branding look like?

 Well, it actually calls for a lot of thought and self-reflection.
 You will have to identify your very own unique value proposition, what is it that you are particularly good at and what makes you different from the rest?

 This will be the core element on which you will base all your branding, then you will have the job of articulating it and communicating it across your multiple platforms.
 Your messages along with your image must be consistent with your branding.

 Here’s how to create your personal brand in a short 4 Step Process:

 You may find this to be the hardest step out of all of them.
 It requires a lot of time and plenty of thinking, you have to unearth what makes you exceptional.

 - 2. Create your brand

-You should develop plans that you can use to demonstrate your value and thus, help you achieve your set goals.
+You should develop a series of plans that you will use to demonstrate your value and thus, help you achieve your set goals.

 - 3. Communicate your brand